Natalya Neidhart: Divas Champion (2010–2011)

 Natalya started her singles competition run, on the September 27 episode of Raw, when she won a battle royal to become the number one contender to the WWE Unified Divas Championship, and began feuding with self-professed co-Divas Champions Lay-Cool (Michelle McCool and Layla).
 At the Hell in a Cell pay-per-view on October 3, she defeated Michelle McCool via disqualification in a match for the championship, which meant that McCool retained the championship.
 She received another championship match three weeks later at the Bragging Rights pay-per-view, where she lost to Layla after McCool interfered.
 On November 1, she once again became number one contender to the Unified Divas Championship after defeating McCool in a non-title match.

 At the Survivor Series pay-per-view on November 21, Natalya defeated McCool and Layla in a two-on-one handicap match to win the WWE Divas Championship for the first time.
 After the match she was attacked by Lay-Cool until Beth Phoenix came to her aid, with the pair forming an alliance.
 At the TLC: Tables, Ladders & Chairs pay-per-view in December, Natalya and Phoenix defeated Lay-Cool in the first Diva's Tag Team Tables match in WWE history.
 Natalya was scheduled to defend her championship against Lay-Cool in a two-on-one handicap match at the Royal Rumble, but the match was changed to a fatal four-way, also involving Eve.
 Eve went on to pin Layla and become the new Divas Champion ending Natalya's reign at 70 days.

+On April 2, Natalya, alongside the entire roster of WWE Divas, inducted Sunny into the Hall of Fame.
 On April 26, Natalya was drafted back to the SmackDown brand as part of the 2011 supplemental draft.
 In her return match for the brand, she unsuccessfully challenged Brie Bella for the Divas Championship.
 In May, Natalya began acting as the on-screen mentor to The Chickbusters of AJ and Kaitlyn, giving them advice and managing them during their matches.
 Natalya, AJ, and Kaitlyn feuded with Alicia Fox, Tamina, and Rosa Mendes throughout 2011.